-Ever since he started capturing his adventures underwater with his GoPro, he has been taking his gear along on his underwater ventures.
+Ever since he started doing underwater photography with his GoPro, he has been taking his gear along on his underwater ventures.
 Over time he’s taken countless photos in a wide variety of springs, lakes, and oceans.
 It feels impossible to choose just one photo that he considers his favorite.
 “I’ll take one and that’ll be my new favorite and then I’ll take another one a month later and that’ll be my new favorite.”
 But one of his current favorites?
 It’s a shot that helped solidify his decision to pursue photography full-time.

 “I was diving off Navarre Reef — they have an artificial reef system out there.
 A massive school of tarpon were feeding on menhaden.
 It was just this giant wall of bait fish, you couldn’t even see through it, just thousands of bait fish in front of me.
 All of a sudden, an eight foot tarpon broke through that wall of bait fish.
 I just happened to be right there at the right time, the right place, with the GoPro.
-I put the GoPro right in the tarpon’s face and snapped, just a couple of shots.
-I couldn’t believe it.
+So I put the GoPro right in the tarpon’s face and snapped, just a couple of shots — and I couldn’t believe it.
 More than 30 tarpon were hanging on the reef for about two days, and it was pretty incredible.
 But that particular shot was such an amazing experience, and I feel that it captured the moment exactly how I felt it.
 That was pretty incredible.”